 In May 1985, their debut single was issued by Sydney independent label, Citadel.
 The single – Make You Mine – was followed in September by Tears Me In Two.

 Both singles were classic slices of exuberant garage-fuzz pop that invited comparisons with everyone from The Monkees to The Yardbirds.
 Both releases hit the top of the independent charts, selling 5,000 copies each (which was a lot for an independent release in Australia, trust me!).

 Ex-Radio Birdman frontman Rob Younger produced their next release – a four track, 12-inch EP entitled Love Will Grow (Rosebuds Volume One) which also hit #1 on the Aussie independent chart.
 Shortly after the EP was released, Gary Chambers left the band and was replaced by David Huck Shaw.

 The Stems spent most of 1986 touring nationwide including support slots to the Hoodoo Gurus and overseas visitors, The Flamin’ Groovies.
 At the end of the year, the band signed a new deal with Mushroom Records’ White subsidiary label.

-At First Sight . . .
-Violets Are Blue (June 1987) produced three more independent #1 singles – At First Sight (Feb 1987), For Always (May 1987) and Sad Girl (Sept 1987).
+Their debut album, At First Sight . . .
+Violets Are Blue (June 1987), produced three more independent #1 singles – At First Sight (Feb 1987), For Always (May 1987) and Sad Girl (Sept 1987).
 At First Sight was also included on the soundtrack of the Australian-made feature film, Young Einstein (1988).

 Keyboards, guitar, vocals